SvenLieber/website/content/en/post/cordi-2025/index.md

 talked about the kind of data that they process and publish.
 As well as where he sees potential for AI.

+According to Rob,
+and hinting towards work of [Carole Goble](https://orcid.org/0000-0003-1219-2137), there are ad-hoc workflows which can be made FAIR by describing them with [Ro-Crate](https://www.wikidata.org/wiki/Q124366860) and uploading those descriptions to the [WorkflowHub](https://workflowhub.eu/).

 It's not really my domain,
 but what I take home from Rob's talk is the evolution of workflows.